neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 through the [!ac](GPU) kernels, eliminating some burden on the user if the problem setup must be changed in multiple locations throughout the NekRS input files.

-Finally, the `fluid.oudf` file is shown below.
+Finally, the `pebble.oudf` file is shown below.
 Because the velocity is enabled, additional boundary condition functions must be specified.
 The `velocityDirichletConditions` function applies Dirichlet conditions to velocity, where `bc->u` is the $x$-component of velocity, `bc->v` is the $y$-component of velocity, and `bc->z` is the $z$-component of velocity.
-In this function, the kernel variable `Vz` was defined in the `fluid.udf` file.
+In this function, the kernel variable `Vz` was defined in the `pebble.udf` file.
 The other boundary conditions - the Dirichlet temperature conditions and the Neumann heat flux conditions - are the same as for the steady conduction case.

-!listing /tutorials/fhr_reflector/cht/fluid.oudf language=cpp
+!listing /tutorials/fhr_reflector/cht/pebble.oudf language=cpp

 ### Execution and Postprocessing